etuong/python-101/Module 8 - Object-oriented Programming/README.md

   Working with int and binary was challenging and knowing how to use XOR on such types was not easy.
 Finally, I had to revisit previous lessons including the fact that tuples cannot be changed.
 Instead I collected the encrypted pixels into a list and reset the pixel tuple before saving the image.

-## Known Bugs

-- Not really a bug but my design is a tad off from the assignment algorithm and pseudocode.
-The results are consistent and correct, though.

-## Partner Collaboration:

-N/A - I worked alone on this assignment